 - the main tools were subsidies, taxes and a number of benefits for citizens;

 - the level of ethical standards for officials has risen significantly;

-- All internal documents of national importance gained free access.
+- all internal documents of national importance have gained free access.

-The effectiveness of the strategy was proven a few years later.
-Sweden is now ranked first in the Corruption Perception Index.
-And again, improving the well-being of citizens becomes the main point.
-Poverty eradication and social equality are key to an adequate perception of morality and honesty.
+The effectiveness of the strategy was proven several years later.
+Sweden is now ranked # XNUMX in the Corruption Perception Index.
+And again, the main point is improving the well-being of citizens.
+Eradicating poverty and social equity are key to an adequate perception of morality and honesty.